Chukwuemeka-Ike/Swarm-Robotics-2/README.md

 </details>

-## Steps for Gazebo Simulation of Multiple Dingo-O robots
+# Steps for Gazebo Simulation of Multiple Dingo-O robots

 <details>
     <summary>Click to expand</summary>

-Assuming that you already did the dependancy installations and building in [**Steps for Gazebo Simulation of (Single) Dingo-O robot**](#steps-for-gazebo-simulation-of-single-dingo-o-robot) section.
+Assuming that you already did the dependancy installations and building in [**Setting up the system**](#setting-up-the-system) section.

-### Running the simulation in Empty World
+## Running the simulation in Empty World
 This command launches the corresponding RVIZ and the rqt_ez_publisher all together.
 ```
 roslaunch dingo_gazebo empty_world_multi.launch